Get a driving instructor's licence

 Step 1:Complete a police check - driving instructor's licence

 National Police Certificate (NPC)

-The NPC must be no older than three months, and remain valid for the duration of the application process, approximately 10 working days, once a completed application is received.
+The NPC must be no older than three months and remain valid for the duration of the application process (approximately 10 working days from when a completed application is received).

 You will also need to provide contact information for at least 2 character references who:

 - Have known you personally for at least 1 year, and

 You will be required to submit sufficient proof of your identity for the application.

 Please go to Proof of identity for more information.